RIAPS/riaps-integration/riaps-x86runtime/env_setup_tests/README.md

     ```

-2. On the VM, open 2 terminal windows
+2. On the VM, open 2 terminal windows and run the following command in the separate windows

     * ``` rpyc_registry ```